 Senior Capstone Project

-There are many opportunities for students to be involved in research at Bentley, whether through lab or field work, or as research assistants.
+There are many opportunities for students to be involved in research at Bentley, whether through lab or field work, as research assistants through the Valente Center, the Center for the Integration of Science and Industry, or independently with faculty.
 In addition to those opportunities, all honors students must complete a semester-long capstone research project during their senior year as part of the program requirements.
 The capstone project is an opportunity to explore important, interesting or emerging topics of a student’s choosing.
 In particular, students are encouraged to explore unique or creative topics, using discipline based methods working with faculty who have expertise in that area.
 Examples of the many topics that students have explored can be found in the Honors Conference section, where previous conference programs are available.

 To encourage high-quality student research, we offer a small number of highly competitive honors research fellowships each semester.
 Through generous support from United Technologies Corporation, these fellowships provide selected scholars dedicated funding to attend conferences or support other research related expenses.
 In addition, some fellowships are also eligible for stipends.

 Students work directly with faculty advisers to craft a research project proposal, which is approved through the Honors Program.
 During the semester, students then work with their adviser on research techniques and analysis, using discipline specific standards to write up their research findings.
 There are also opportunities for theme based research seminars to fulfill the capstone research project.
 Typically, these small courses are offered once a semester, and have a team-based community-service or policy dimension to them.
 Examples of these research seminar capstones include: